 This Month's Box

-Matching thread, fusible interfacing, 7 buttons, and a sewing machine needle
+Matching thread, fusible interfacing, and a sewing machine needle